mattetti/LiveTV/README.md

 ## TODO list

-* Full screen mode (in the meantime, maximize the window and close the outline view).
+* Full screen mode (currently Lion only)
-* Disable screensaver
+* Look into the GC error with unregistered thread. (thread started manually when the channel is changed)
+* Move the channel buffering indicator to the watched channel or bottom right of the screen.
 * Apple remote control support
 * Airplay support
 * EPG support (to know what's being broadcast, what's coming up next..)